-- What alternatives exist? - Brief overview of "State of the Art" - Explain why you chose your proposed baseline instead of others, what benefit does it have over the others? - What evidence is there that it will work?
+- What alternatives exist? - Brief overview of "State of the Art" - Explain why you chose your proposed baseline instead of others.
+What benefit does it have over the others?
+What are the trade-offs? - What evidence is there that it will work?
 C.

-Hints and tips: Engineering Approach -- Technical Steps and Implementation Aspects
+Hints and tips: Engineering Approach -

+- Technical Steps and Implementation Aspects